-This pattern has proved popular over the last few years, and can be bought as a download from my Shop for £8
+This pattern has proved popular over the last few years, and can be bought as a download from my online Shop for £8

 The centre circles are sewn on with an open top, forming a little pocket so that cards can be tucked under the gold elastic and into the pocket.

 Two long strips of this Card Hanger are joined together with a strong tape, and hung over a door, so that one side is, for example in your living room, and the other in your hall.

 As there are two ways of arranging the Dresden Plate units, you could make both sides with the same design variation, or try one of each, as I did.